paperless-ngx/paperless-ngx/docs/setup.rst

 .. caution::

-    Make sure that your sqlite database is migrated to the latest version.
+    Make sure that your SQLite database is migrated to the latest version.
     Starting paperless will make sure that this is the case.
 If your try to load data from an old database schema in SQLite into a newer database schema in PostgreSQL, you will run into trouble.